The Brockville Rowing Club: A History in Motion

 The 1980s saw the BRC continue to host important regattas including the 1980 ERA championships.
 Adding to the event’s prestige was the new Gifford Trophy for 135-pound fours.
 The BRC continued to be recognized at the highest levels of the sport.
 Head coach Doug Marshall was named manager of Canada’s junior rowing team heading into the 1981 world championships.
 Oarswomen Betty Craig and Delores Young again represented Canada at the 1984 Olympics, along with Brian McRobie and Ben TeKamp.

-Brockville’s outstanding performance at the 1981 Royal Canadian Henley saw the club take its second efficiency award, beating out the University of Victory.
+Brockville’s outstanding performance at the 1981 Royal Canadian Henley saw the club take its second efficiency award, beating out the University of Victoria.
 Overall, Brockville reached the finals in six events, winning four as well as achieving a second and third place finish.
 In 1985, the BRC had its biggest medal haul ever at the Ontario championships, winning eight titles.
 They followed that up with two Canadian titles.

 During this decade, the women’s program continued to grow.
 In 1982, Brockville Collegiate Institute grabbed three of the six national high school titles claimed by Brockville.
 In 1988, Doug Marshall’s lightweight women’s crew made a clean sweep to win their Schoolboy, Ontario, Canadian and Henley events.
 Their success earned him CARA’s award for coach of the year.
 His son Chris won the same award in 1989 when his lightweight women’s crew won the Ontario and Henley championships.